 Important!
 Back-up your installation and data before starting the Jedox Setup.
 The update installation can overwrite manually changed configuration files.
 Therefore, you should have a backup from which to restore them.

-For an update of the Java installation inside Jedox jail in Linux, you must type in the following commands in terminal.
+For an update of the Java installation inside Jedox jail in Linux, you must follow these steps:

 See also: Jedox Software Requirements